-Table of content
+Table of contents

-What is the Dark Patterns?
+What are Dark Patterns?

 The term dark patterns refers to intentionally deceptive design techniques that manipulate users into performing actions against their will.
 These techniques are often invisible at first glance, as they are hidden in navigation options, payment pages or subscription forms.